johnjago/getdashify.com/content/about/index.md

 				height="100"
 			>
 			<p>
-				John has worked with WooCommerce for the past 4 years and WordPress for 7 years, giving him a deep understanding of the needs of those using the WordPress admin.
-With that understanding, he hopes to improve the experience of every merchant on WooCommerce.
-If you reach out to support, you’ll probably talk to him!
+				After working on a payments plugin for four years, John has developed a deep understanding of the needs of WooCommerce users.
+Using that experience, he hopes to bring many improvements to WooCommerce so that all merchants can enjoy the time they spend managing their store.
 			</p>
 		</div>
 	</div>